-Roughly 40% of DC residents drive to work.
-The District aims to reduce that number to 25% by 2030.
+About 38% of DC residents drive to work.
+The District aims to reduce that number to 25% by 2032.

-Since 2004, the percentage of regionwide commuters driving alone to work declined at least 10 percent—from 71 percent to 61 percent.
+Since 2004, the percentage of regionwide commuters driving alone to work declined at least 10%—from 71% to 61%.

 Commuter Connections has a ridesharing database that includes a network of more than 18,000 registered commuters who are looking to find a carpool.